one1189/JackBlack/README.md

 ![Central Animation](/assets/images/readme/animation-wanted-2.png)

 * I really endeavoured to have this animation above from [Tenor](https://tenor.com/en-GB/view/jack-black-animutation-gif-24625354) displayed in the middle of the game page, instead of the joker card.
 Whilst I was able to embed the code into my project, it came with a lot of baggage code which I was unable to filter out.
 This included a link to the animation, as well as unneccesary headers and sizing.
-* The background could more closely resemble that of an actuall blackjack table.
+* The background could more closely resemble that of an actual blackjack table.
 * I would like the cards to travel to the user/comp as if there was an actual dealer.
 This would have really helped the authenticity of the game.
+Also the hidden could have been revealed in a better way.
+* As mentioned in my original design, I would like to include a flapjack as a prize, that would travel to and from the winner of each hand.
+The play on the iteration of Jack was one of the reasons for me wanting to design this game, so I would enjoy having that implemented.
+* Maybe some background music for future use, I might suggest one of Jack Black's songs playing through up until the result.

+## Sources and Thanks

+I relied a lot on the resources available across the web, and that on the current curriculum from Code Institute.

+* [W3Schools](https://www.w3schools.com/default.asp) - Helped with the assistance on all coding languages used in my project.
+* [Stack Overflow](https://stackoverflow.com/) - Really helped with lingering questions on how to perform certain JavaScript tasks.
+* [ImKennyYip](https://github.com/ImKennyYip/black-jack) - As mentioned, a lot of useful material from this repository helped in the design of the game.

+I would also like to pass thanks to my fellow students from Code Institute and members of the Slack community who are as always, incredibly helpful and supportive.
+As well as fellow students, those in my personal life have really helped the development of this game through things that they would potentially like to see.

+The unity from all members really helps provide focus and drive for this and future developments!